 In practice, we often speak from the perspective of the use of planetary gearhead for industrial automation.
 That is why we call the sun-gear the input shaft, the planet gears and carrier the output shaft and the ring gear the housing.

-What are the Advantages of Planetary Gear System?
+What are the Advantages of the Planetary Gear System?

 √ Coaxial arrangement of the input shaft and output shaft